 therapeutic level: The concentration of medicine in the bloodstream required for medication to be effective.

 thyroid: A gland situated below the Adam's apple that produces hormones that control growth, regulate many body functions, and influence moods.

 treatment-resistant depression (TRD): Depression that doesn't respond well to standard medical treatments, including medication.

 tricyclic antidepressant: A class of medications that treat depression and limit the reuptake of the neurotransmitters serotonin and norepinephrine.

 unipolar depression: A mood disorder characterized by episodes of major depression without symptoms of mania or hypomania.

-unspecified bipolar and related disorders: A type of bipolar disorder listed in the fifth edition of Diagnostic and Statistical Manual of Mental Disorders (DSM-5) that’s characterized by hypomanic, manic, or depressive symptoms that cause problems in function, don’t fit into any of the other bipolar categories, and can’t be attributed to unipolar depression.
+unspecified bipolar and related disorders: A type of bipolar disorder listed in the DSM-IV that's characterized by hypomanic, manic, or depressive symptoms that cause problems in function, don't fit into any of the other bipolar categories, and can't be attributed to unipolar depression.
 See other specified bipolar and related disorders.

 vagus nerve stimulation (VNS): Electronic brain stimulation through the vagus nerves in the neck that has some evidence of helping reduce the symptoms of treatment resistant depression (TRD).